Skip to main content

 Black Mold (Stachybotrys chartarum)

-Black mold (Stachybotrys chartarum) growing on a wall corner with water stain damage — a serious health hazard
+Black mold (Stachybotrys chartarum) growing on a wall corner with water stain damage, a serious health hazard

-Symptoms specific to black mold exposure:
+Symptoms reported with black mold exposure:

 • Persistent coughing and wheezing